Jack Reedman

 John Cole Reedman (9 October 1865 – 29 March 1924) was a leading Australian sportsman of the late nineteenth and early twentieth century.
-'Dinny' Reedman was a superb all round sportsman who, in addition to his football exploits, was a long distance swimmer, captained South Australia’s Sheffield Shield cricket team and played cricket at Test level.
+'Dinny' Reedman was an all-round sportsman who, in addition to his football exploits, was a long-distance swimmer, captained South Australia's Sheffield Shield cricket team and played cricket at Test level.

 Australian football career

 Reedman began to make his mark as an Australian rules footballer in 1884, whilst playing parklands football for Medindie.
 He went on to join Hotham who were in the Adelaide Suburban Association (ASA) competition, and was a key member of the club's 1885 premiership side.
 He captained Hotham when they again won the ASA premiership in 1886.

 Hotham joined the South Australian Football Association (SAFA) in 1887, with Reedman as captain.
 Just prior to the 1888 football season, Hotham changed their name to North Adelaide (no connection to the current club) and again Reedman was captain.

 When Hotham/North Adelaide amalgamated with the Adelaide club in 1889, Reedman moved to South Adelaide, where he was appointed captain, a position he held until 1898, playing 172 consecutive matches (bringing his total to 200) and leading South to five premierships in seven years before the introduction of electorate football (whereby footballers had to play for their local team) forced his move to North Adelaide in 1899.
 Reedman led North Adelaide from 1901 to 1905, and in that time the club won premierships in 1902 and 1905, with Reedman also being part of the 1900 premiership team.
 He also captained South Australia in 1903, and in 1907 played both his 300th game - only the second ever player in elite Australian rules football to do so - as well as his 306th game to break the elite Australian rules football games record held by Victorian Peter Burns.

 Following his retirement from playing, Reedman was appointed coach of the lowly West Adelaide Football Club in 1908.
 To the end of 1907, West Adelaide had won only 23 and drawn 1 of the 145 SAFA matches they had played, and had been perennially close to or on the bottom of the ladder.
 Reedman coached West Adelaide to its first ever premiership in 1908, and then defeated Victorian Football League (VFL) premiers Carlton Football Club to become Champions of Australia.
 Reedman promptly left West Adelaide to return to North Adelaide for one last season as a player at the age of 43, but it was an inauspicious finale, as the red and whites finished second last.

 Reedman played 115 matches for North Adelaide, bringing his career total to 319 matches, which remained a record in South Australian elite football until it was broken by Lindsay Head in 1970, while his 200 consecutive matches was a record in elite football until it was broken by Jack Titus in 1943.

 His brother Sid also captained South Adelaide.